Peter-SB/Minimal-Vs-Controller-API-Article/README.md

 }
 ```

-The line of code for the database should already be in the localDb class
+(The line of code for the database should already be in the localDb class.)

 ### Program.cs